abatten/fruitbat/README.rst

     pip install fruitbat

-You can install the latest deveopment version of ``fruitbat`` by cloning this repository::
+You can install the latest development version of ``fruitbat`` by cloning this repository::

     git clone https://github.com/abatten/fruitbat